dj-urg/camera-pdf-scraper/README.md

 ```

 ## How It Works
-- The script constructs URLs for each month in the specified range for the configured commission.
+- The script scrapes the main page for each legislature to discover which years and months are available.
-- It fetches the HTML for each month and looks for anchor tags with text containing "scarica PDF".
+- For each valid month, it fetches the HTML and looks for anchor tags with text containing "scarica PDF".
-- For each found PDF link, it generates a filename based on the date and commission, and saves the file in a year-based subfolder.
-- If a file already exists, it is skipped.
+- Each PDF link is classified as `stenografici`, `bollettini`, or `other` based on the URL and query parameters.
+- Files are saved in a folder structure like: `pdfs/leg18/stenografici/2022/2022-08-02_leg18_vigilanza_radiotelevisiva_xxxxxxxx.pdf`
+- Downloads are performed in parallel (6 at a time) for efficiency.
-- All progress and errors are logged to the console.
+- Errors (404s, connection issues, etc.) are logged to `errors.log`.
+- Progress is shown with a `tqdm` progress bar for each month.

 ## Customization
-- The commission and legislature are set at the top of the script (`COMMISSION_ID`, `LEGISLATURE`).
+- The commission and default legislatures are set at the top of the script (`COMMISSIONE_ID`, `LEGISLATURES`).
 - If you need a different commission, adjust these values accordingly.
-- The script is currently tailored for the structure of camera.it as of 2023.
-If the site changes, you may need to update the PDF link extraction logic.
+- The script is tailored for the structure of camera.it as of 2025.
+If the site changes, you may need to update the PDF link extraction or classification logic.

 ## Notes
-- The script is robust to missing months (404s are skipped).
+- The script is robust to missing months (404s are skipped and logged).
 - Only links with the text "scarica PDF" are downloaded.
 If the site changes this label, you may need to update the script.
 - The script is intended for public, non-commercial use.

-## License
-MIT License
+- Large numbers of parallel downloads may be rate-limited by the server; adjust `max_workers` in the script if needed.